NUWCDIVNPT/stig-manager/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Elsewhere (Please specify)

-Please include a clear and concise description of what the bug is.
+**Bug Description:**

-If it is in the API, please specify endpoint.
+- If bug is in the API, please specify endpoint.
-Including your actual request may be helpful as well.
+- Including your actual request may be helpful as well.

 - [ ] I have checked to see if there is already an existing issue that describes this bug.